-In general, the overall accuracy is fair for 1-day to 3-day forecast lead time at stations in the middle from Chiang Khan to Pakse and lower parts from Stung Treng to Neak Luong of the Mekong River.
+The forecasting values from 16 to 22 June 2020 showed in overall accuracy is fair for 1-day to 3-day of forecast lead time at stations in the middle from Chiang Khan to Pakse and lower parts from Stung Treng to Neak Luong of the Mekong River.
 However, the accuracies at upper at Luang Prabang, and lower part at Koh Khel and the tidal stations at Tan Chau and Tan Chau and Chau Doc for 4-day to 5-day forecast were found higher than 50%.